-Segment’s data residency solutions can help companies easily route events to regional infrastructure with Local Data Ingestion and Local Data Storage, now in public beta globally.
+Segment’s data residency solutions can help companies easily route events to regional infrastructure with Regional Data Ingestion and Regional Data Storage, now in public beta globally.

 At Segment, we believe companies should use data privacy as a differentiator to stay ahead in their industry, and to respect their customers.
 In fact, 90% of consumers believe the way their data is treated reflects how they are treated as a customer.
 Now, companies have an opportunity to lead in a new area of data privacy: Data Residency.